-SaaS businesses are very popular because their operational leverage creates the potential to generate substantial returns.
-While a SaaS company/startup usually requires a substantial investment to develop a minimum viable product (MVP), SaaS profit margins tend to improve rapidly on the condition that there is a good product-market fit and cash is invested responsibly.
-This will ultimately translate into a healthy net profit and net profit margin.
+SaaS businesses are popular because their operational leverage creates the potential to generate substantial returns.
+While a SaaS company or startup usually requires a significant investment to develop a minimum viable product (MVP), SaaS gross margins tend to improve rapidly on the condition that there’s a good product-market fit and cash is invested responsibly.
+Ultimately, this will translate into a healthy net profit margin.

-There are several groups of expenses that need to be subtracted from net revenues to get to net profit.
-The groups are:
+There are several groups of expenses that need to be subtracted from net revenues to get to net profit:

-While the data from publicly traded companies are easy to find, they aren’t always good comps for SaaS startups to measure their margins against.
+While the data from publicly traded companies are easy to find, they aren’t always good comparables for SaaS startups to measure their margins against.
 Private SaaS company metrics are usually a closely-guarded secret, but industry surveys can give us a good idea.

 The most important driver of net income is revenues.
-The number of licenses sold, the price point, and the product mix are essential to understand your company’s revenues growth.
-Your subscription model (monthly/annual) and your business model (B2B or B2C) will impact your revenues and cost of service build (see our guide and template for sales forecasting for more on this).
+The number of licenses sold, the price point, and the product mix are essential to understanding your company’s revenue growth.
+Your subscription model, whether it’s monthly or annual, and your business model, whether it’s B2B or B2C, will impact your revenues and cost of service.

-SaaS companies selling to businesses, and especially to large businesses, usually bear a much higher upfront customer acquisition cost (CAC) than companies selling to consumers.
-However, business customers generally pay much higher prices and have lower churn rates (the revenue is stickier).
+SaaS companies selling to businesses, and especially to large ones, usually bear a much higher upfront customer acquisition cost (CAC) than companies selling to consumers.
+However, business customers generally pay much higher prices and have lower churn rates.
+In other words, the revenue is stickier.

-According to KeyBanc Capital Markets, the 2020 median subscription gross margin, calculated as gross profit divided by total revenues, is 80%.
-The gross margin drops to 73 if the cost of customer support is included in the Cost of Goods Sold (COGS).
-These percentages remain quite stable for companies between $5 million to $100 million in revenue.
+According to the survey by KeyBanc Capital Markets, the 2020 median subscription gross margin, calculated as gross profit divided by total revenues, is 80 percent.
+The gross margin drops to 73 percent if the cost of customer support is included in the COGS.
+These percentages remain quite stable for companies that earn between $5 million and $100 million in revenue.